yuyizhong/mama-yogis/README.md

 - A live link will be displayed at top of the page in a banner when published successfully.
 The live link can be found here - https://yuyizhong.github.io/mama-yogis/

+### Clone the Repository Code from github desktop ###

+Navigate to the GitHub Repository you want to clone to use locally:

+- Click on the code drop down button
+- Click on HTTPS
+- Copy the repository link to the clipboard
+- Open your IDE of choice (git must be installed for the next steps)
+- Type git clone copied-git-url into the IDE terminal
+- The project will now of been cloned on your local machine for use.

 ## Credits ##